 3. Egawa Coast (江川海岸)

 This location rose to fame on social media for its semblance to Salar de Uyuni – the famous salt flats in Bolivia which form a mirror of the sky.
-While that may be a bit of a stretch, if the conditions are right and the water is calm, the mirror image of electricity poles sticking out of Tokyo Bay is quite a sight.
+While that may be a bit of a stretch, if the conditions are right, the reflection of electricity poles sticking out of Tokyo Bay is quite a sight.

 The poles are actually built on a causeway which becomes completely submerged during high tide.
 The industrial coastline on the other side is Kanagawa Prefecture.
 Contrary to Nomizo Falls, the best time to get atmospheric shots for this spot is around sunset, or blue hour.
 Unfortunately, when we went it was a week or so after a massive typhoon had hit the Kanto region, and the winds were still gale-like.
 As such, the water was extremely choppy and it was difficult to get close to the coast without getting sprayed with salt water, let alone take a good shot.